mgohin/js-color-block/README.md

 # COLOR BLOCK

 Deadly simple web component to display a colored square.
+No dependencies !

 What you write :
 ```html